johnjones4/grillbot/Readme.md

 ## Logger (Desktop Software)

 The logger reads the serial port connected to the bot and displays and logs the temperatue value coming from the bot.
-It has a few different configuations that can be passed in via command line flags.
+All data is stored using Sqlite.
+There are a few different configuations that can be passed in via command line flags.
 It is a Go project and also has a minimal web interface written in vanilla HTML/CSS/JS.
+The web UI exists to monitor temperature and control some basic settings.

 ### Command Line Flags: